yuliana81santi/Portfolio_project/README.md

 **Acknowledgement**

-Special thank you to my Mentor, Sunny Hebar, for his help and support.
-I got inspriration from his website which is simple yet interactive.
+Special thank you to my Mentor, Sunny Hebar, for his help, support, and sharing his knowledge and experiences.
+I got inspriration from his website which is simple yet interactive and attractive.
 I wanted to create similar concept while incorporating my own design.